What Do You Know About the Most Common Type of Breast Cancer?

 True or False: Infiltrating ductal carcinoma and invasive breast cancer are two different diagnoses.

-Once your medical team as determined that you have IDC, they'll want to ascertain if it has spread and, if so, how far.
+Once your medical team has determined that you have IDC, they'll want to ascertain if it has spread and, if so, how far.
 The way to determine this is:

 The usual course of treatment for invasive/infiltrating ductal carcinoma is:

+All of the above.
 Treatment will depend on the size and grade of the tumor, whether it's spread to one or more lymph nodes, whether it's hormone receptive, and a number of other factors.
-One thing you can expect is to have surgery, either a lumpectomy or a mastectomy depending on how much of the breast tissue is affected.
+One thing you can expect is to have surgery, either a lumpectomy or a mastectomy, depending on how much of the breast tissue is affected.

 True or False: Once you complete your initial treatment for IDC, you'll take tamoxifen for several years to prevent a recurrence.

-If you are pre-menopausal and your cancer is estrogen- or progesterone-receptive you'll probably take tamoxifen (the long-time 'gold standard' of hormonal therapy for breast cancer survivors) for up to 5 years.
+It depends.
+If you are pre-menopausal and your cancer is estrogen- or progesterone-receptive, you'll probably take tamoxifen (the long-time "gold standard" of hormonal therapy for breast cancer survivors) for up to five years.
 But if you're post-menopausal, you might take an aromatase inhibitor.
 And still other circumstances will require different follow-up procedures.

 Once you complete treatment for IDC: